vwigmore/CS4035/README.md

 Steps for executing code with datasets already preprocessed --
-1. Create folder 'datasets' with all data sets from dataset.zip and dataset_part2.zip
+1. Create folder 'datasets' with all data sets from datasets_part1.zip, datasets_part2.zip and datasets_part3.zip

   `Optionally - Run visualisation.py`